Goblincomet/Trivialis/README.md

 # Marku webapp
 This is the webapp our clients will interact with when using marku (currently hosted [here](https://marku.trivial.group/)

+MarkU is an innovative automated content marketing solution that streamlines your marketing efforts using AI-driven technology.
+By leveraging the power of Langchain with OpenAI GPT-3.5, MarkU conducts in-depth market analysis, competitor assessments, and identifies unique selling points to create contextually relevant social media posts.
+Integrated with Serper for automatic Googling, MarkU offers unparalleled market research capabilities.
+MarkU revolutionizes your content marketing strategy, saving you time and resources while optimizing your brand's online presence.
+Experience the future of marketing automation with MarkU.

 # Deployment
 This repository is setup to deploy whenever you push to branch `main`.
 So <span style="color: red;">make sure whatever you push builds</span>.